Introduction to No One Will Save You

 Kaitlyn Dever played a role that showcased her acting skills, especially in two scenes where she confronts herself.
 I believe that if she took on more roles with complex psychological elements, she would continue to excel and improve.

 In the end, it is a movie worth watching because it is not stereotypical, and it is worth studying its details.
-I would also love to hear the opinions of those who watched it.
+I would also love to hear the opinions of those who have watched it.

 Comments